 As we as a profession, start to embrace the first professional doctorate and firmly establish ourselves within the medical profession, we need to be able to objectively document patient improvement, especially in integrative settings where patient charts notes are being shared among multiple providers of different disciplines.
 We can no longer rely solely on subjective patient information and anecdotal evidence.
 Neurological and orthopedic exams are an essential step in the evolution of our profession.

-Amy Moll, LAc, DOM, DAOM,specializes in neurological disorders, chronic pain, and concussion recovery at her private practice.
+Amy Ayla Wolf (formerly Moll), LAc, DOM, DAOM,specializes in neurological disorders, chronic pain, and concussion recovery at her private practice.
 She's also a faculty member of the Carrick Institute of Clinical Neuroscience and Rehabilitation.
-Amy can be reached at
+For more information visit